vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 ```
 <!-- /* cSpell:enable */ -->

-### <a id="l7workloadako"> </a> Configure AKO Deployment Config(ADC) for workload cluster to enable NSX ALB L7 Ingress with NodePortLocal mode
+### <a id="l7workloadako"> </a> Configure AKO Deployment Config (ADC) for Workload Cluster to Enable NSX Advanced Load Balancer L7 Ingress with NodePortLocal Mode

-VMware recommends to use NSX ALB L7 ingress with NodePortLocal mode for the L7 application load balancing.
-This will be enabled by creating a custom ADC with ingress settings enabled, and then apply the AVI_LABEL while deploying the workload cluster.
+VMware recommends using NSX Advanced Load Balancer L7 ingress with NodePortLocal mode for the L7 application load balancing.
+This is enabled by creating a custom ADC with ingress settings enabled, and then applying the AVI_LABEL while deploying the workload cluster.

-As per the defined architecture, workload cluster cluster control plane endpoint uses `TKG Cluster VIP Network`, application loadbalancing uses `TKG Workload Data VIP network` and the virtual services are deployed in `TKG-WLD01-SEG` SE group.
+As per the defined architecture, workload cluster control plane endpoint uses `TKG Cluster VIP Network`, application load balancing uses `TKG Workload Data VIP network` and the virtual services are deployed in `TKG-WLD01-SEG` SE group.

 Below are the changes in ADC Ingress section when compare to the default ADC.

-* **disableIngressClass**: set to `false` to enable NSX ALB L7 Ingress.
+* **disableIngressClass**: set to `false` to enable NSX Advanced Load Balancer L7 Ingress.

-* **nodeNetworkList**: Provide the values for TKG workload network name and CIDR.
+* **nodeNetworkList**: Provide the values for Tanzu Kubernetes Grid workload network name and CIDR.

 * **serviceType**:  L7 Ingress type, recommended to use `NodePortLocal`

 * **shardVSSize**: Virtual service size

-The format of the AKODeploymentConfig YAML file for enabling NSX ALB L7 Ingress is as follows.
+The format of the AKODeploymentConfig YAML file for enabling NSX Advanced Load Balancer L7 Ingress is as follows.

 <!-- /* cSpell:disable */ -->
 ```yaml